KazanExpress/argocd-terraform-plugin/docs/howitworks.md

 #### Detecting errors in chained commands

 By default argocd-terraform-plugin will read valid kubernetes YAMLs and replace variables with values from Vault.
-If a previous command failed and outputs nothing to stdout and AVP reads the input from stdin with the `-` argument, AVP will forward an empty YAML output downstream.
+If a previous command failed and outputs nothing to stdout and ATP reads the input from stdin with the `-` argument, ATP will forward an empty YAML output downstream.
 To catch and prevent accientental errors in chained commands, please use the `-o pipefail` bash option like so:

 ```bash